 Figure 5 : Schematic representations of a closed and opened check valves, from .

 Different sorts of check valves have been created using membranes of PDMS (or similar soft polymer).
 As in commonly used check valves, a membrane can deflect in one direction enabling the liquid to flow.
 But if the flow direction is inverted, the membrane is mechanically constrained which prevents back flow.
 This check valve does not involve a pneumatic actuator.

 Figure 6 : Design of lateral deflection microvalve, from .

 The lateral deflection valve is the only microvalve described here that requires a single PDMS layer.
 As suggested by the name, these valves are activated by a lateral deflection of the PDMS membrane, and not from above or below like in other microvalves.
-Nevertheless this design involves rectangular channels that cannot be totally sealed.
-Therefore, lateral-deflection valves are more tunable flow restrictor than real valves.
+Nevertheless, this design involves rectangular channels that cannot be totally sealed.
+Therefore, lateral-deflection valves are more tunable flow restrictors than real valves.